 After drilling holes on the marked area, place it on the back rest support and attach it using glue and screws.
 Always glue and screw, because otherwise you'll get creaking sounds.

 23. Glue & Screw the Armrest Brackets

 In this portion, you're going to attach the brackets of your armrest to the tops of the front legs.
-On the centerline of the chair’s front leg from the top, make two holes using a drill.
+On the centerline of the chair’s front leg from the top, make two holes using whatever types of drills you have on hand.
 Now connect your brackets using screws and glue.
 Pretty simple!

 Keep in mind that the edge on the top of the front leg should be in line with the edge of the brackets.
 They should form a smooth, flat, T-shaped surface on top so the armrests can lay flat across it all.

 24. Attach the Frontmost Seat Slat Between the Seat Stringers